There are different places where you can express your data schema—metric names, source names, and point, alert, event, and source tags.

 - You run two instances of the same application on the same source and want to differentiate the metrics for the two instances.

 Alert, event, and source tags represent conceptual attributes that can be tied to an alert, event, or source and change at very infrequent (> 1 month) intervals.
 For example, the specific hardware on a source, the geographical location, perhaps the role of a source (production vs. staging vs. development), or the version of application software of that source (such as the JVM version, or OS version, or proprietary application version).
-Alert, event, and source tags (or entity tags) can be attached to multiple alerts, events, and sources.
-You can add and remove such tags through API calls or through the Alert, Event, and Sources pages and use them in queries to select groups of related entities.
+Alert, event, and source tags (or object tags) can be attached to multiple alerts, events, and sources.
+You can add and remove such tags through API calls or through the Alert, Event, and Sources pages and use them in queries to select groups of related objects.

 Wavefront does not retain the history of alert, event, and source tags.
 For example, the machine